NaomiKleinhans/alx-higher_level_programming/0x08-python-more_classes/README.md

-Private instance attribute: height: property def height(self): to retrieve it property setter def height(self, value): to set it: height must be an integer, otherwise raise a TypeError exception with the message height must be an integer if height is less than 0, raise a ValueError exception with the message height must be >= 0 Public class attribute number_of_instances:
+Private instance attribute: height: property def height(self): to retrieve it property setter def height(self, value): to set it: height must be an integer, otherwise raise a TypeError exception with the message height must be an integerif height is less than 0, raise a ValueError exception with the message height must be >= 0
+Public class attribute number_of_instances:
 Initialized to 0
 Incremented during each new instance instantiation